 To bring you some fire safety tips, I collaborated with Scott Leistner, one of Acuity’s loss control representatives.
 Scott has more than 20 years of experience in assisting automotive repair, manufacturing, and supply businesses with loss control.
 He works with these businesses to develop risk improvement solutions, including those aimed at fortifying fire protection practices.

-Here are a few of Scott’s tips for reducing the risk of fire in your shop:
+Here are a few more of Scott’s tips for reducing the risk of fire in your shop:

 At Acuity, we offer expert loss control services to our business policyholders at no extra charge.
 Our loss control representatives are safety and insurance professionals who have college degrees, technical certifications, and an average of 25 years of experience in the field.
 These representatives partner with our customers to minimize risk of future losses by assisting with safety and loss prevention initiatives.